Table of Contents

 Long periods of high stress can lead to depression.
 Sleep problems, changes in appetite, low sex drive, decreased energy, loss of interest in activities, feelings of guilt or worthlessness, difficulty concentrating, and thoughts of killing yourself are all symptoms of depression.
 Depression is often undiagnosed and untreated in HIV+ people because many of the symptoms are common to HIV disease or HIV drugs.

 Over half of all people living with HIV experience depression at some point in time.
 Women are twice as likely as men to become depressed, regardless of their HIV status.
 Making sure you are mentally healthy is important, as depression can be a major reason that HIV+ people do not take their HIV drugs regularly.
 Depression can be treated through therapy (individual or group), medications, or alternative therapies.
-If you think you are depressed, talk to your health care provider.
+If you think you are depressed, it is important for you to talk to your health care provider.

 Everyone has different stressors in their lives and everyone finds different methods effective in dealing with those stressors.
 Look for stress-reducing techniques that work for you.
 Here are some ideas: